Products -> Sentiment Analysis 2.0 for Hostel Reviews

 Use the SaaS version - pay per text (hosted via rapidAPI & Amazon AWS on a highly-scalable architecture)

-We specialize in creating dedicated Cognitive APIs for specific reviews or other user-generated content.
-We focused in travel, food, apps, surveys, profanity & toxicity detection and prepared a set of Cognitive APIs for these domains.
-We also develop private custom-made Cognitive APIs for any kind of text (reviews, comments, or other user-generated content).
+We specialize in creating dedicated Language Understanding APIs for specific reviews or other user-generated content.
+We focused in travel, food, apps, surveys, profanity & toxicity detection and prepared a set of Language Understanding APIs for these domains.
+We also develop private custom-made Language Understanding APIs for any kind of text (reviews, comments, or other user-generated content).
 Contact Us to discuss what is possible, or Send Us Your Dataset to see how it works on your data.

 We stand by the statement that we detect more information than Watson or than any other Deep Learning solution and we are more accurate than Google in a specific domain.
 We are also much more cost-effective.
 And we allow the processing of as much data as you want with no additional cost (0 cents / text).